IskenderDev/Todo_react/README.md

 ### Delete Tasks:
 If you no longer need a task, you can remove it from the list by clicking the "Delete" button next to the task.

-### Local Storage:
+### Remote API Storage:
-The app uses local storage to store your tasks.
-This means that even if you close the browser or refresh the page, your tasks will be saved and available the next time you visit the app.
+Tasks are stored on a remote API.
+Your todos remain available even if you refresh or open the application in another browser.

 ## Getting Started